gorenje/millieons.org/w/missing-jesus.md

 Once again War becomes the great societal reset button.

 War comes when society fails to support the poor, instead society sends the poor to their societal sanctioned death with a human-made technology called War.
 Then comes a period of societal support for the poor as they rebuild nation states.
-Once that is completed, the poor are thrown on the societal grindstones until their revolt again.
+Once that is completed, the poor are thrown on the societal grindstones until they revolt again.